 Here’s an example of a blog post from SmoothieBox that recommends products that are related to dieting and weight loss, which is exactly what the article is about!

 Personalized messages are a great way to start a dialog with your customers.
-And making sure that your customers feel like real people, not anonymous traffic, is a vital part of conversion rate optimization.
-But in order to do that, you need to know something about your customers on an individual level.
+And making sure that your customers feel like real people, not anonymous traffic, is a vital part of ecommerce conversion rate optimization.
+But to do that, you need to know something about your customers on an individual level.

 Just asking a simple question is one of the best ways to find out what types of products someone is interested in.

 Check out how Christopher Cloos asks their visitors in a very straightforward way what they’re interested in.
-Their 15% off discount offer helps convince website visitors to answer the question and take this crucial first step.
+Their 15% discount offer helps convince website visitors to answer the question and take this crucial first step.

 Once someone has chosen one of the options, they need to enter their email address to get the discount.

 And finally, the last stage of the popup contains recommendations that are relevant to what the customer said they’re looking for.
-If they selected sunglasses on the first page of the popup, they’ll see sunglasses and links to product pages.
+If they select sunglasses on the first page of the popup, they’ll see sunglasses and links to product pages.

 As you can see, Christopher Cloos uses a comprehensive process to take their target audience from merely reaching one of their landing pages to finding products they’re excited to buy.